Open-Data-Product-Initiative/odps-examples/README.md

 ---

-## Data Product Toolkit
+# Data Product Toolkit

 The Data Product Toolkit is a free, open set of canvases designed to help teams design, measure, and manage data products effectively.
 It includes practical frameworks like the Data Product Canvas 2.1, Value Measure Framework, Blueprint Model, and more — all licensed under CC-BY.
 The toolkit guides you through defining use cases, aligning business value, and ensuring governance and scalability for successful data product development

 [Get your copy](./resources/Data_Product_Toolkit.pdf)

-### What if I can not find what I was looking for?

-If you can not find what you are looking for, [raise an issue and describe the need](https://github.com/Open-Data-Product-Initiative/odps-examples/issues).

 ---

-## FAQ and Resource Index
+# FAQ and Resource Index

 This repository helps you understand and apply the [ODPS specification](https://opendataproducts.org/) through practical, modular examples.
 Each question below links to a separate answer file, which includes: